-Organizing data in indices
+Organizing data in Elasticsearch indices

-When managing Elasticsearch indices, most of your attention goes towards ensuring stability and performance.
+When managing an Elasticsearch index, most of your attention goes towards ensuring stability and performance.
 However, the structure of the data that actually goes into these indices is also a very important factor in the usefulness of the overall system.
 This structure impacts the accuracy and flexibility of search queries over data that may potentially come from multiple data sources and as a result also impacts how you analyze and visualize your data.

 In fact, the recommendation to create mappings for indices has been around for a long time.
 While Elasticsearch is capable of guessing data types based on the input data it receives, its intuition is based on a small sample of the data set and may not be spot-on.
 Explicitly creating a mapping can prevent issues with data type conflicts in an index.

 Even with mappings, gaining insight from volumes of data stored in an Elasticsearch cluster can still be an arduous task.
 Data incoming from different sources which may have a similar structure (e.g., an IP address coming from IIS, NGINX, and application logs) may be indexed to fields with completely different names or data types.

 The Elastic Common Schema, released with Elasticsearch 7.x, is a new development in this area.
 By setting a standard to consolidate field names and data types, it suddenly becomes much easier to search and visualize data coming from various data sources.
 This enables users to leverage Kibana to get a single unified view of various disparate systems they maintain.